deco-sites/starting/docs/developing-guide/htmx/en.md

 }
 ```

-To update the state as we mentioned before, we are using the `hx-get`
+To update the state as mentioned before, we are using the hx-get
-with the useSection hook.
-The `hx-get` attribute makes a GET request to
+attribute with the useSection hook.
+The hx-get attribute makes a GET
-the URL returned by the useSection hook.
-The response is a new HTML
+request to the URL returned by the useSection hook.
+The response is
-with the new UI state of the counter.
-The `hx-target` attribute defines
+new HTML with the updated UI state of the counter.
+The hx-target
-the target element where the response will be inserted, in this case,
+attribute defines the target element where the response will be
-the closest section element to the button.
-The `hx-swap` attribute
+inserted, in this case, the closest section element to the button.
-defines how the response will be inserted, in this case, replacing the
+The hx-swap attribute defines how the response will be inserted,
-entire section element with the response.
+in this case, replacing the entire section element with the response.

 To illustrate the difference between the Preact and HTMX versions,
 let's use them both and see how they behave in the network tab of the